asterics/AsTeRICS-Grid/docs/documentation_user/04_input_options.md

 These are the possible input events for *Sequential Input*:

 * **Next element**: moves the focus to the next element.
 If focus is currently on the last element, the first element will be focused.
-* **Previous Element**: (optional) moves the focus to the previous element.
+* **Previous Element** (optional): moves the focus to the previous element.
 If focus is currently on the first element, the last element will be focused.
 * **Select element**: selects the element that is currently focused

 The desired keys for each input event can be selected by clicking first on *Record key* and consecutively clicking on the desired key.